TomTom Spark 3 Cardio + Music Review

 You don't really have the option to compete with your friends without the use of a third-party app, such as Strava, MapMyFitness, and MyFitnessPal.

 The next metric in our test, Health Impact, comprised 25% of the total score.
 We rated each product's heart rate monitor, how helpful the tracker could be at implementing a diet or other lifestyle changes, if it tracked your sleep, and if it had a silent alarm.
-The TomTom Spark 3 failed to distinguish itself, earning a 5 out of 10 for its average performance.
-You can see how this compares to the rest of the group in the chart below.
+The TomTom Spark 3 failed to distinguish itself, earning a 5 out of 10 for its average performance

 The heart rate sensor on the TomTom is quite nice, reliably getting a stable reading.
 However, this model has a somewhat stripped down set of dieting functions, only estimating calories burned while working out and your Resting Metabolic Rate (RMR).
 It lacks any way to track calorie input or any other way to help manage a diet.
 The Spark 3 also lacks any motivational aspects to get you up and active, lacking any indicators or alarms for when you have been sedentary for too long.
 This tracker does track sleep but really only shows the duration you were asleep for, failing to display anything more detailed in terms of sleep stats.
 This model does have both an audio alarm and vibration alarm to gently wake you.